ajg/yocto/README.md

 Status
 ------

 The library is considered feature-complete, though there's some [work to do](#future-work).
+The current version is `0.1.1`.

 Usage
 -----